SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    >> reversed
    << // reversed : Array<String> = ["Ewa", "Daniella", "Chris", "Barry", "Alex"]

-As mentioned above,
-trailing closures are most useful when the closure is sufficiently long that it is not possible to write it inline on a single line.
+Trailing closures are most useful when the closure is sufficiently long that it is not possible to write it inline on a single line.
 As an example, Swift's ``Array`` type has a ``map`` method which takes a closure expression as its single argument.